 A. The work of creation is God's making all things of nothing, by the word of his power, in the space of six days, and all very good.

 Q. 10.
 How did God create man?

 A. God created man male and female, after his own image, in knowledge, righteousness and holiness, with dominion over the creatures.

 Q. 11.
 What are God's works of providence?

 Q. 12.
-What special act of providence did God exercise toward man in the state in which he was created?
+What special act of providence did God exercise toward man in the estate wherein he was created?

 Q. 13.
-Did our first parents continue in the state in which they were created?
+Did our first parents continue in the estate wherein they were created?